-Allvar Gullstrand, Professor of Ophtalmiatrics (eye diseases), was awarded the Nobel Prize in Physiology and Medicine in 1911.
-He was both a theoretican and a practitioner, and among other things developed new instruments for eye examinations.
+Allvar Gullstrand, Professor of Ophthalmiatrics (eye diseases), was awarded the Nobel Prize in Physiology or Medicine in 1911.
+He was both a theoretist and a practitioner, and among other things developed new instruments for eye examinations.

 The Svedberg, Professor of Physical Chemistry, received the Nobel Prize in Chemistry in 1926.
 He constructed the first ultracentrifuge for determining the size and form of various macromolecules, a separation method that has been of immense value to biochemistry and molecular biology.

 Nathan Söderblom was a Professor at the Faculty of Theology and later Archbishop of Sweden.
 His ecumenical work received recognition in the form of the Nobel Peace Prize in 1930.

 Manne Siegbahn, Professor of Physics, introduced modern nuclear physics to Sweden.
 He was awarded the Nobel Prize in Physics in 1924 for his contributions to X-ray spectroscopy.

 Arne Tiselius, Uppsala’s first Professor of Biochemistry, was awarded the Nobel Prize in Chemistry in 1948.
 The method he devised, electrophoresis of proteins, played a major role in establishing Uppsala as a leader in biochemical separation methods.